 Filter controls are in the Preferences section of the application.

-While the developers provide a single, default filter, it is possible for you to subscribe to more than one filter.
+While the developers provide a single, default filter, it will be possible for you to subscribe to more than one filter.
 For example, you may wish to subscribe to a filter which only removes items that are illegal in your jurisdiction, or that are inappropriate for children, or that are forbidden by your religion.
 We hope that providers will make a wide variety of third-party filters available.

 BitBoost is based and incorporated in Zug, Switzerland.
 Our team, however, is global.